THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSSING

 All the time we are only looking at life, from only one perspective: focussing.
 We have forgotten how all other animals and early humans, needed to use all their senses, to perceive all of the world (or as much as possible), in order to survive.

 The value of focussing is paramount, of primary importance, otherwise no animal would ever have got out of the mud and slime.
-But the success of a species was dependant on using all of their sensory abilities.
+But the success of a species was dependent on using all of their sensory abilities.

 This is not a new thing to believe in or do, it's a very old one.
 It must have developed previous to, and be the physiological basis of focussing.
 I suspect plants have 'chemoreceptors', for smelling and tasting the air.
 I know every amoeba has chemoreceptors and a generalised sensitivity to light and vibration.
 And please continue with the other pages, - but we can see that it's at the very basis of life, and all other creatures have it, but we've lost it.